Sitting on heaps of essentials

 We sigh when we look at black and white images,

 Of the biggest tragedy of the lives of our forefathers.

 Stay who must,

-To save the builder’s, the capitalist’s businesses.
+To save the builder’s, the capitalist’s fortunes.

 Why they chose to walk?

-With pregnant ladies, infants and toddlers?
+With pregnant ladies, infants, toddlers?

 Because they had no hope,

 Because they had nothing to hold on to.